-To prepare yourself for the ups and downs of a dental assistant career, here are five of the most common challenges you’ll need to deal with, along with helpful advice to help you overcome them and thrive in your dental practice.
+To prepare yourself for the ups and downs of a dental assistant career, here are five of the most common challenges and the skills you’ll need to help you overcome them and thrive in your dental practice.

 1. Dealing with unreliable patients

 If one of your responsibilities as a dental assistant involves scheduling patient appointments, you’re guaranteed to come across at least a handful of unreliable patients.
 Some will just be unfortunate and be late for an appointment once in a while.
 But others will be consistently late and cancel their appointments at the last minute — or not show up at all.
 Late patients and cancellations can really complicate a dental practice schedule, so it’s important you deal with them in the most effective way possible to save time and money.